richelbilderbeek/bevy_tdd_book/docs/chapters/add_player_sprite.md

 The query now has `(&Transform, &Player)` tuple in its template arguments.
 The English, the query would read as: 'let me ask for all entities that have both a `Transform` and a `Player` component'.
-The `Transform` component is one of the 7-9 components of a `SpriteBundle`, which we will need to get the `translate` field of.
+The `Transform` component is one of the 7-9 components of a `Sprite`, which we will need to get the `translate` field of.
 The `Player` component is our own marker component, that now actually marks something: it marks which `Transform` belongs to the player.